safe-global/safe-core-sdk/packages/guides/integrating-the-safe-core-sdk.md

 ### Instantiate an EthAdapter

-First of all, we need to create an `EthAdapter`, which contains all the required utilities that allow the SDKs to interact with the blockchain, acting as a wrapper of [web3.js](https://web3js.readthedocs.io/) or [ethers.js](https://docs.ethers.io/v5/) Ethereum libraries.
+First of all, we need to create an `EthAdapter`, which contains all the required utilities for the SDKs to interact with the blockchain.
+It acts as a wrapper for [web3.js](https://web3js.readthedocs.io/) or [ethers.js](https://docs.ethers.io/v5/) Ethereum libraries.

 Depending on the library used by the Dapp, there are two options:

 - [Create an `EthersAdapter` instance](https://github.com/gnosis/safe-core-sdk/tree/main/packages/safe-ethers-lib#initialization)
 - [Create a `Web3Adapter` instance](https://github.com/gnosis/safe-core-sdk/tree/main/packages/safe-web3-lib#initialization)

-Once the instance of `EthersAdapter` or `Web3Adapter` was created, it can be used in the SDK initialization.
+Once the instance of `EthersAdapter` or `Web3Adapter` is created, it can be used in the SDK initialization.

 ### Initialize the Safe Service Client

 As stated in the introduction, the [Safe Service Client](https://github.com/gnosis/safe-core-sdk/tree/main/packages/safe-service-client) consumes the [Safe Transaction Service API](https://github.com/gnosis/safe-transaction-service).
-To start using this library, create a new instance of the class `SafeServiceClient` imported from `@gnosis.pm/safe-service-client` and pass the URL to its constructor of the Safe Transaction Service you want to use depending on the network.
+To start using this library, create a new instance of the `SafeServiceClient` class, imported from `@gnosis.pm/safe-service-client` and pass the URL to the constructor of the Safe Transaction Service you want to use depending on the network.

 ```js
 import SafeServiceClient from '@gnosis.pm/safe-service-client'